Blockstream/satellite/doc/antenna-pointing.md

 At this point, you can expect at least that the signal level is sufficiently high, provided that the LNB is really on and connected.
-This is because the LNB amplifies the signal received over satellite and feeds a reasonably high signal level into the demodulator.
+This is because the LNB amplifies the signal received over satellite and feeds a reasonably high signal level into the receiver.
 You can expect the level to be higher than -69 dBm, which is the minimum supported level specified for the TBS5927, and not higher than -23 dBm, which is TBS5927's maximum.